maciej-galuszka/rain-or-shine/README.md

-# Weather Forecast App 🌦️
+# Rain or shine 🌦️

-This is a responsive weather forecast web application built with vanilla JavaScript, HTML, and CSS.
+A responsive weather forecast web application built with vanilla JavaScript, HTML, and CSS.
 It fetches weather data from Open-Meteo and allows users to search for locations or use their current geolocation to display a 5-day forecast.

 ## Features ✨